2018 Moto2 World Championship

-Francesco Bagnaia was the 2018 Moto2 Champion.
+Francesco Bagnaia was the 2018 Moto2 World Riders' Champion.

-The 2018 FIM Moto2 World Championship was a part of the 70th F.I.M.
-Road Racing World Championship season.
+The 2018 FIM Moto2 World Championship was the intermediate class of the 70th Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season.
 Franco Morbidelli was the reigning series champion, but he did not defend his title as he moved to the MotoGP class.

 2018 was the final season that the Honda CBR600RR inline-4 engine package — which debuted in the 2010 Moto2 season — was used in competition; as a brand new engine package (765cc inline-3) supplied by Triumph Motorcycles was introduced for the 2019 season.

 After finishing 3rd at Sepang, Italian rider Francesco Bagnaia became the 2018 Moto2 World Champion.
 Miguel Oliveira finished second in the championship and his teammate Brad Binder finished third.